oroinc/documentation/user_guide/marketing_campaign.rst

 The way to define the events for tracking is described in more details in the :ref:`How to Track Campaign Related Activities on the Website <user-guide-how-to-track>` guide.

-- Tracking Code : piece of code to be added to the website to enable website tracking.
+- Tracking Code: piece of code to be added to the website to enable website tracking.
 The code and its usage is described in more details in :ref:`How to Track Campaign Related Activities on the Website <user-guide-how-to-track>` guide.